The Warehouse Group: Australian expansion

 In 2000, the company entered the Australian retail market.
 It acquired the Clint's Crazy Bargains and Silly Solly's retail chains.
 At the time of purchase, those chains had around 117 stores.

-In 2003 the company built a $33 million (AUD) distribution centre in Queensland, to service the country.
+In 2003, the company built a $33 million (AUD) distribution centre in Queensland to service the country.
 Later that year, the company introduced its Tui and Tolas inventory management systems from New Zealand.

 As of 2005, the Australian arm was still under-performing.
-Sales for 2005 were at $518.8 million (AUD), compared with $567.3 million (AUD) in 2004.
+Sales for 2005 were at $518.8 million (AUD) compared with $567.3 million (AUD) in 2004.
 The Warehouse Group Limited announced in November 2005 that it had entered into a conditional agreement to sell The Warehouse Australia business to Catalyst Investment Managers and its parent PPM Capital Limited (together, Catalyst) and Castle Harlan Australian Mezzanine Partners, acting on behalf of the CHAMP I and CHAMP II funds (CHAMP) for A$92 million (NZ$99m).
 The new entity was known as Australian Discount Retail (ADR).
 As part of the transaction, The Warehouse Australia's Sydney Head Office would be sold to Investec Wentworth Specialised Property Trust.
-While the effective date for the transaction was to be 27 November 2005, completion of the sale was expected in early 2006 and was subject to normal regulatory approvals.
+While the effective date for the transaction was due to be 27 November 2005, completion of the sale was expected in early 2006 and was subject to normal regulatory approvals.

-At its formation ADR also purchased the discount store operations of Miller's Retail, including the Go-Lo, Crazy Clark's and Chickenfeed chains.
+At its formation, ADR also purchased the discount store operations of Miller's Retail, including the Go-Lo, Crazy Clark's and Chickenfeed chains.
 There were 335 such stores at the time of sale.

 After the sale of the Australian operation, Warehouse stores were renamed Sam's Warehouse.

+The operations soon had massive wall-to-wall administrations and management changes culminating in widespread closures, divestments to rivals like The Reject Shop, and mergers of chains until it was finally placed into liquidation by receivers in 2014.